Daou Technology Inc.

-Entering into 2000, the company focus on software and IT consulting services business for the improvement of profitability as profit margins of hardware business fallen.
-It has been established the partnerships with global software companies such as IBM, VMware, Citrix, and RedHat providing technical supports which factor in cloud computing, virtualization, open source, and SaaS (software as a service).
-The company have been merged with Unitel Network which was affiliated company to secured Web Services and supplied services such as PPurio, enFax, Minisum, DaouPay, Unicro, DonutBook, SmartPush and DCSms.
+Entering 2000, the company focused on software and IT consulting services to improve profitability as profit margins of the hardware business had fallen.
+It established partnerships with global software companies such as IBM, VMware, Citrix, and Red Hat, providing technical support in areas including cloud computing, virtualization, open source, and SaaS (software as a service).
+The company merged with Unitel Network, which was an affiliated company, to secure web services, and supplied services such as PPurio, enFax, Minisum, DaouPay, Unicro, DonutBook, SmartPush and DCSms.

-In 2010, it was developed SmartProcess which is the company's own CRM service and Team Office, designed for cooperation and communication.
+In 2010, the company developed SmartProcess, its own CRM service, and Team Office, designed for cooperation and communication.

-It moved to the company's headquarters in Jukjeon Yongin, named the Digital Valley in 2010.
+The company moved its headquarters to Jukjeon Yongin, named the Digital Valley, in 2010.

 The company's rapid growth has triggered a chain of own products, acquisitions, and partnerships.
 It offers marketing communication products and services (ppurio, biz ppurio, donutbook, enFax, Callmix, Biz mailer), commerce services (SNS Form, Unicro), and enterprise mail product (Terrace Mail).
 It released IT infrastructure and related outsourcing services (Daou IDC, Daou Cloud) in 2013.
 It launched Daou Office designed for work and productivity in April 2014.

 Kim Youn-Duck was appointed CEO of the company in January 2016.
-In 2018, it launched online commerce inventory management service (Sabangnet), merging with Korea ASP.
-It holds 45 percent of market share by sales revenues in domestic multi-channel management market.
+In 2018, it launched an online commerce inventory management service (Sabangnet), merging with Korea ASP.
+It holds 45 percent of market share by sales revenues in the domestic multi-channel management market.